gatsbyjs/gatsby/docs/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/index.md

 Lighthouse is a great _first_ step to asserting whether or not your application is actually fast.
 If you are scoring near 100s (if you're using Gatsby--you probably are!) you can feel assured with a reasonable degree of confidence that your application is actually fast.
 However--Lighthouse can sometimes vary between runs and results can sometimes vary depending on which machine is used to run the test.
 To gain a greater degree of _certainty_ that your application is fast I recommend another, complementary tool: Webpagetest.

-### Webpagetest
+### WebPagetest

-[Webpagetest](https://webpagetest.org) is an amazing tool built by [Patrick Meenan](https://twitter.com/patmeenan).
+[WebPagetest](https://webpagetest.org) is an amazing tool built by [Patrick Meenan](https://twitter.com/patmeenan).
 You can tweak the device used in the tests to validate that your application works even on low-performing devices that tend to be CPU-constrained.
 You can use a slower network to ensure that you get an accurate representation of how your users could be interacting with your application in less-than-ideal network connections.
 You can even choose the location of where your test is run!

-I liken the relationship between Lighthouse and Webpagetest as similar to the relationship between a unit test (Lighthouse) and an end to end test (Webpagetest).
+I liken the relationship between Lighthouse and WebPagetest as similar to the relationship between a unit test (Lighthouse) and an end to end test (WebPagetest).
 A unit test gives you a fair degree of confidence that what you're testing works like you expect.
 An end to end test gives you a near certainty that what you're testing works as expected, because you're testing in real-world conditions.

 Both are valuable--and both have their place!

 ### Trust, but validate

 As mentioned, performance is something that should be regularly monitored.
-Using tools like Webpagetest and Lighthouse are **great** techniques that should be used and help uncover performance problems (among other key concerns like accessibility improvements, SEO, etc.).
+Using tools like WebPagetest and Lighthouse are **great** techniques that should be used and help uncover performance problems (among other key concerns like accessibility improvements, SEO, etc.).
 However, the usage of these tools are oftentimes done in a reactionary, ad-hoc manner.
 Performing a Lighthouse test, discovering issues, and devoting a week or two to remediate is _all_ too common.

 Why react to something (!) with manual, ad-hoc spot checking?
 What if we could remediate and diagnose at pull request time?